 Of course, those options come with plenty of drawbacks compared with typical office spaces.
 Proceed cautiously.

 Do Not Rent More Than You Need

-Make sure you know what type of space you need, how much square footage you need for the length of the lease and how much you might grow and expand over the length of the lease.
+Make sure you know what type of space you need, how much square footage you need for the length of the lease, and how much you might grow and expand over the length of the lease.
 You don’t want to get stuck having to move to a larger space 2 years into a 5-year lease.

 Do You Need a Broker?

 In the commercial market, most brokers are paid by the landlord.
 In the super-cutthroat NYC market, brokers will be fighting each other for your business.
 Brokers can help you winnow down spaces before you trek out throughout the city.
-That way, you can only see spaces the really fit your needs.
+That way, you can only see spaces that really fit your needs.
 Use this to your advantage.

 How Is Office Space Rent Calculated?